menu

 Of important note, Sterling is also a city of artists.
 Sterling has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Sterling’s character.

-As is often the case in a small city, Sterling doesn't have a public transportation system that people use for their commute.
+Sterling is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Sterling are very well educated compared to the average community in the nation: 39.82% of adults in Sterling have a bachelor's degree or even advanced degree.
+The education level of Sterling citizens is very high relative to the national average among all cities (21.84%): 39.82% of adults in Sterling have a bachelor's degree or even advanced degree.

 The per capita income in Sterling in 2022 was $30,174, which is lower middle income relative to Kansas and the nation.
 This equates to an annual income of $120,696 for a family of four.
 However, Sterling contains both very wealthy and poor people as well.